efemberg11/GeoModel_rmakhman/documentation/docs/dev/troubleshooting.md

 If, after starting `gmex`, you get a window that tells you that was not possible to open an "OpenGL context", that can happen for two reasons:

-* trty to restart your machine.
+* try to restart your machine.
 Seriously! :-) Sometimes, after updates to the graphical packages (those can happen behind the scene, without you to notice them), the system needs to be restarted.
 I experienced that personally: `gmex` was failing to start, when I was trying a new version of our 3D engine, Coin3D, and I was trying to find for the cause in the code of Coin3D itself...
 But then my OpenGL-accelerated terminal emulator, Alacritty, had stopped working as well; and that gave me a hint that something global was happening...
 So, I Googled, and I found a suggestion to resart the machine to get the graphics drivers sync between each others.
 Try that first, it can help! ;-)
 * your OpenGL installation / support is not correct / fully-installed.
 In that case, you should look for instructions to install proper OpenGL support on your system.

 ## Packages